 Recognize your anger.
 It is important to identify when you are angry.
 Sometimes people act on their anger—for example, by yelling at their spouse—before they are fully aware that they are struggling with the emotion.

 Avoid taking out your anger on others.
-A person living with cancer may focus his or her anger about the disease on family and friends, which could drive away much-needed support.
-It is important to direct anger at the cause of the feelings, instead of other people.
+A person living with cancer may focus his or her anger about the disease on family and friends, which could drive away much needed support.
+It is important to direct your anger at the cause of the feelings, rather than other people.

 Don't let anger mask other feelings.
 Your anger may also be mixed with other emotions.
 Anger is sometimes used to hide other painful feelings that are difficult or uncomfortable to express, such as sadness or hopelessness.

-Don't wait for anger to buildup.
-Express your feelings as soon as you recognize the anger.
-If you wait until your anger is severe, you are more likely to express it in an unhealthy way.
+Don't wait for anger to build up.
+Express your feelings as soon as you recognize them.
+If you wait until your anger starts to boil over, you are more likely to express it in an unhealthy way.

-- Discuss the reasons for your anger with a trusted family member or friend
+- Discussing the reasons for your anger with a trusted family member or friend

-- Beat on a pillow with fists or a plastic bat
+- Beating on a pillow with your fists or a plastic bat

-- Yell out loud in a car or private room
+- Yelling out loud in a car or private room

-- Consider complementary therapies, such as massage, relaxation techniques, or music or art therapy.
+- Exploring complementary therapies, such as massage, relaxation techniques, or music or art therapy

-If you find that you are struggling to manage and express your anger in healthy ways, you could benefit from counseling, either one-on-one or in a group setting.
-A mental health counselor with experience working with people with cancer can help you identify what triggers your anger, avoid destructive responses, find healthy ways to express your feelings, and learn coping skills.
+If you find you are struggling to manage and express your anger in healthy ways, you could benefit from counseling, either one-on-one or in a group setting.
+A mental health counselor with experience working with people with cancer can help you identify what triggers your anger, avoid destructive responses, find healthy ways to express your feelings, and learn valuable coping skills.
 In addition, a counselor can help address related problems such as depression, addiction, and relationship issues.
 For help finding a counselor in your area who understands anger related to cancer, call the American Psychosocial Oncology Society (APOS) Helpline at 1-866-276-7443 or explore these other support resources.